SHARE

 Having said that, here’s how to substitute the original ingredients to make this vegan chocolate gelato:

-If you don’t mind an underlying coconut flavor (it marries really well with the taste of dark chocolate!), you can use a combination of coconut milk and cream.
 Alternatively, you can use other plant-based milks and cream, keeping the same milk-to-cream ratio for the best texture.
 Always make sure the vegan products you choose can withstand being heated and boiled to avoid the chocolate gelato turning grainy.
-Products labeled with the word “Barista” are sure picks: it means they can withstand high heat.
+Products labeled with the word “Barista” are sure picks: it means they can be heated without curdling.

 How to Make Dark Chocolate Gelato (Vegan Option) // FoodNouveau.com